 1. Frazier Park consists of about 100 acres and is located on the southeastern side of Ulysses just south of Bentwood Golf Course.
 Entry to park is 7/10 mile south of US160 on Stubbs Street.
 Within the park is Frazier Lake that covers about ten acres and attracts waterfowl and shorebirds.
 At the south end of the lake is a small marshy area that attracts Marsh Wrens and some sparrow species.
 Encircling the lake is a one-mile paved walking trail with offshoots of three to four miles of dirt trails that meander through the deciduous trees and tamarisks.
 Several species of warblers and flycatchers inhabit the area during migration.
 For those interested, there are nine camping stalls with water, electricity hook-ups, and restrooms.

-2. NOTE - As of March 2017 Fort's Cedar View B&B has been sold and its availability for birding access is currently unknown.
-Please respect that this is private property and do not go birding here without permission.
-Fortís Cedar View B&B is located at the northwest edge of Ulysses and is accessible from Road I north 7/10 mile from intersection with US160.
+2. Welcome Home B&B (620-356-5025) is located at the northwest edge of Ulysses and is accessible from Road I north 7/10 mile from intersection with US160.
 There are twenty acres with cedars encircling the entire area.
 Just inside the cedars are pines and, inside the pines, are deciduous trees and shrubs.
 Inside these belts are open areas of native grasses and wildflowers.
 Birding this area has been good at times with an overlap of eastern and western birds and irruptive species such as Mountain Chickadee, Western Scrub Jay, Red Crossbill, Pine Grosbeak, and Cassinís Finch.
 Please contact them ahead of time before entering the property to bird.

 3. Ulysses Cemetery is about two miles east of the city on US160 and consists of 15 acres.
 A row of pines on the west side attracts some birds.
 The cemetery and nearby areas attract Scissor-tailed Flycatchers each summer.